 When measuring RI and SP usage for example, it is important to understand what percentage of your cloud instances are covered by RIs and SPs before and after you implemented a FinOps strategy, and how much money you are saving as a result.
 Likewise, when measuring rightsizing opportunity value, you should find out how many of your instances have been rightsized, how many should still be rightsized, how much cloud spend was reduced because of your efforts, and how much opportunity there is to increase savings.

-In addition, your forecasting efforts should be measured against your actual cloud bill in order to understand how accurate your predictions are.
-However, when using Zesty’s commitment manager you don’t need to worry about adjusting your predictions to be more on target and find ways to decrease your usage so it’s in line with your cloud budget.
-The KPI in this example is to make your forecasting as close to your cloud bill as possible.
+Normally, your forecasting efforts should be measured against your actual cloud bill in order to understand how accurate your predictions are.
+However, when using Zesty’s commitment manager you don’t need to worry about adjusting your predictions to make sure they are on target.
+Zesty’s solution helps you to decrease your usage and save significant cloud spend so you stay well within your cloud budget.

 Starting your FinOps journey is complex to say the least.
-But the results can be quite rewarding for all those involved.
+But the results can be quite rewarding when thousands of dollars are saved.
 You help your business get the most value out of the cloud, while enabling your engineers to benefit from the cloud’s full potential.
-It’s a tricky balance at first, but once policies are established and cooperation is earned, and tools like Zesty are deployed, the process works seamlessly without any hassle.
+It’s a tricky balance at first, but once policies are established cooperation is earned, and tools like Zesty are deployed, the process works seamlessly without any hassle.

 But don’t take our word for it.
-Get real perspectives on starting a FinOps journey from Amdocs’s Senior Global Procurement Manager, Shunit Kainy, in her fascinating talk.
+Get real perspectives on starting a FinOps journey from Amdocs’s Senior Global Procurement Manager, Shunit Kainy.

 Want to automate your FinOps processes?
 Chat with one of our cloud experts to learn how you can reduce cloud costs with zero engineering effort.